CognitiveModeling/InteractiveClimateMuseum/readme.md

 - OnMouseDown()
   - is called if user clicks on the optimal position in front of a panel (green button on the floor)
+  - if VR version is run:
+	- get VR player
+	- set player's position to the position of the green Floor Position tile (regarding feet offset)
+	- if player has objects attached to its hands, reset attachments
+  - else (if Desktop Version is run):
 	- x- and z-position of the optimal position are assigned to the player
 	- player and player camera are rotated towards the panel

+  - CallOnMouseDown()
+	- calls OnMouseDown in Desktop version ???

+  - HandleVivePointerEvent(object sender, PointerEventArgs e)
+	- if an event from the VR controllers comes in and its target is the current Floor Position where this script is assigned to, call OnMouseDown

 ################################################################################
 ################################################################################